M2000Interpreter/Environment/readme.txt

 M2000 Interpreter and Environment

-Version 10 revision 40 active-X
+Version 10 revision 41 active-X
-A small bug fix
+1. Fix descending sort for lists when keys have numbers - part or all- (was like ascending by a mistake)
+2. Fix return type boolean for static Functions.

 George Karras, Kallithea Attikis, Greece. fotodigitallab@gmail.com